derccc/SportsCenterBookingSystem/README.md

 ***Aims of the software:***
-The objective of this software is to facilitate the booking process by assigning an optimize room to users according to the number of available rooms and idle times of each room.
+The objective of this software is to facilitate the booking process by assigning an optimized room to users according to the number of available rooms and idle times of each room.

 ***Usage:***
 Users need to create an account to login the system.
-Then users can make, cancel, and view their bookings according to their needs.
+Then, users can make, cancel, and view their bookings according to their needs.